 4.TRY A SEARCH: Keep it simple at first!

-Each record in the results must include at least one of the terms
+OR = more Use OR with synonyms or similar search terms, this requires that each record in the results include at least one of the terms

-Use NOT to eliminate commonly associated search terms for
+NOT = less Use NOT to eliminate commonly associated search terms for related concepts.

 5. REVIEW YOUR RESULTS: Too many results?
 Consider more specific aspects of your topic to explore.